makesoftwaresafe/grok/debian/README.md

 1. `sudo schroot -c debian-sid`

-2. make sure that third party libraries are filter out by creating a local `attributes` file in the `$GIT_DIR/info` folder with contents:
+2. make sure that third party libraries are filtered out by creating a local `attributes` file in the `$GIT_DIR/info` folder with contents:
 ```
 /scripts export-ignore
 /tests export-ignore